vivisect/vstruct2/README.rst

 WriteBack Bytes/Files
 ---------------------

-vstruct supports "writeback" functionality for both files and mutable bytearray types, allowing field assignments to change the underlying file or bytearray immediately.
+vstruct2 supports "writeback" functionality for both files and mutable bytearray types, allowing field assignments to change the underlying file or bytearray immediately.